Case Study: Peer-Review Assignment and Knowledge Compilation

 psql -d peer_review_demo -f setup.sql

-Step 1: Safe by Shape
+Safe by shape

 SELECT p.id, p.title